Ex-Penn State officials get jail time for failing to report Jerry Sandusky crimes

 Former Penn State president Graham Spanier and former vice president Gary Schultz will have to spend two months in jail.
 Former athletic director Tim Curley will spend three months in jail.
 The rest of their sentences will be served in house arrest.

-Spanier, who received a sentence of 4 to 12 months, plans to appeal.
-Curley received a sentence of 7 to 23 months, and Schultz was sentenced to 6 to 23 months.
+Spanier, who received a sentence of four to 12 months, plans to appeal.
+Curley received a sentence of seven to 23 months, and Schultz was sentenced to six to 23 months.
 All three were also fined and ordered to perform community service.

 Spanier was found guilty of one count of misdemeanor child endangerment, while?Curley and Schultz pleaded guilty to endangering the welfare of children.